michaelkinnas/asciify/README.md

 ### Negative

-`-n`
+`-p`

-The image will be printed using negative values.
+The image will be printed using positive values.
 Usefull if you are using white background with dark characters in your terminal.

+By default negative is set to true and with the -p option the negative is set to false.
+The reason being that most people use dark themes with dark backgrounds in their terminals and text editors.

 ### Output file